MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/New-PSSessionOption.md

 ```

 ### -IncludePortInSPN
-Includes the port number in the Service Principal Name (SPN) used for Kerberos authentication, for example, "HTTP/\<ComputerName\>:5985".
+Includes the port number in the Service Principal Name (SPN) used for Kerberos authentication, for example, HTTP/\<ComputerName\>:5985.
 This option allows a client that uses a non-default SPN to authenticate against a remote computer that uses Kerberos authentication.

 The option is designed for enterprises where multiple services that support Kerberos authentication are running under different user accounts.
-For example, an IIS application that allows Kerberos authentication can require the default SPN to be registered to a user account that is different from the computer account.
+For example, an IIS application that allows for Kerberos authentication can require the default SPN to be registered to a user account that differs from the computer account.
 In such cases, Windows PowerShell remoting cannot use Kerberos to authenticate because it requires an SPN that is registered to the computer account.
-To resolve this problem, administrators can create different SPNs (such as by using Setspn.exe) that are registered to different user accounts and can distinguish between them by including the port number in the SPN.
+To resolve this problem, administrators can create different SPNs, such as by using Setspn.exe, that are registered to different user accounts and can distinguish between them by including the port number in the SPN.

-For more information about SetSPN.exe, see "SetSPN Overview" at http://go.microsoft.com/fwlink/?LinkID=189413.
+For more information about SetSPN.exe, see SetSPN Overviewhttp://go.microsoft.com/fwlink/?LinkID=189413 (http://go.microsoft.com/fwlink/?LinkID=189413).

-This parameter is introduced in Windows PowerShell 3.0.
+This parameter was introduced in Windows PowerShell 3.0.

 ```yaml
 Type: SwitchParameter